underworlds-robot/uwds_dockerfile/README.md

 # uwds_dockerfile
-Contains the Dokerfile of Underworlds
+Contains the Dockerfile of Underworlds (server only !)

 ## Docker installation instructions